eristoddle/zen-notebook/README.md

 that I could use easily from a laptop, when I wanted to.
 Something I could just click on and start writing with.
 If I got caught up in the setup and configuration of the damn tool, the moment could be gone fast, because at the same time I like to write, I am also a nerd at heart and can tweak out on this type of stuff.
-So the only solution is to get to the writing quickly and not have to worry about anything going wrong.
+So the only solution is to get to the writing quickly and not have to worry about anything getting in the way of that.

-I found Red Notebook and ZenPen in the same week and an idea just came together.
+I found [Red Notebook](http://rednotebook.sourceforge.net) and [ZenPen](http://github.com/tholman/zenpen) in the same week and an idea just came together.

 And of course, being the nerd again, thought of all the other writing tools I would want distraction free and simplified.
-So now, the final version is kind of up in the air.
+So the feature wish list keeps growing.

 ##Screenshot